Springtime in the Rockies: Plot

 Dan meets Vicky, who happily shows off her engagement ring from Victor.
 Dan is discouraged but hits upon the scheme of making Vicky jealous by romancing Rosita.
 His plan appears to be working until Vicky learns the truth from Rosita, who has aroused the interest of Victor, although she prefers McTavish.
-Vicky's friend, Phoebe Gray (Charlotte Greenwood), is also intrigued by McTavish, and the couples spend much time pursuing and arguing with each other.
+Vicky's friend, Phoebe Gray, is also intrigued by McTavish, and the couples spend much time pursuing and arguing with each other.

 One evening, Dan barges into Vicky's room and refuses to leave even when she summons Victor.
 He hides, but is discovered by Victor, who accuses Vicky of being unfaithful, and she breaks off their engagement.
 Later that evening, Vicky and Dan reconcile.
 Dan proposes marriage and promises to be honest with her.
 He tries to tell her about the new show, but she rushes off to plan their departure the next morning.
 So instead he suggests a honeymoon in New York.
 As she is checking out in the morning, Vicky meets the Commissioner, and Bickel and Brown, who have just arrived.
 They spill the beans about the show.

 Thinking that Dan is using her once again, Vicky runs off in tears, but quick-thinking Rosita covers up for Dan, convincing Vicky that he intended to take her to California for their honeymoon.
 In the process, however, Bickel and Brown are lost as backers and Rosita must persuade McTavish to invest some of his inheritance in the show.
 The show opens with Vicky and Dan as the star performers, supported by Harry James, Rosita and Victor, and McTavish and Phoebe.